hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 - `problem3` is an example of shared ownership where `std::shared_pointer` should be used.
 - `problem4` demonstrates the usage of `shared_ptr` as class members.
 It has a second part where a `weak_ptr` can be used, but can be skipped if not enough time.

+### std::optional (directory: `optional`)
+Use std::optional to signify disallowed values in a computation.
+1. Use std::optional as return value of the mysqrt function.
+Use `nullopt_t` for negative arguments.
+Note that `return {}` will create a `nullopt_t` automatically.
+2. Given that the return type changes, modify the square function accordingly to take into account cases where a `nullopt_t` is given as input.
+Note that `std::optional` can be directly used in an if statement as if it would be a boolean to check whether is value is present

+### std::variant (directory: `variant`)
+Use the variant as an alternative to inheritance.
+The goal is to understand
+1. That the base class is unnecessary when variant is used
+2. That no dynamic allocations and polymorphism are necessary because the variant can directly be pushed into the vector
+3. That there's multiple ways to "visit" the vector.
+  - Either with explicit checking of the type (solution 1)
+  - Or automatic visitation with std::visit (solution 2).
+Note that generic lambdas make the std::visit solution extremely short.

 Expert Exercises
 ----------------